jvasile/future-of-competition/notes.md

  * when power hits coercive levels, we have problems
  * Coercion is a spectrum and some coercion might be ok
  * Omnipresence can create this coercion, not just monopoly
- * One antidote this is options (or competition or agency)
+ * One antidote to this is options (or competition or agency)
  * Options != competition necessarily
  * Policy framed around monopoly isn't useful-- use can have coercion without monopoly, and the solutions aren't centered on competition.
 We're also not worried about consumer pricing
  * Common carrier is another frame people reach for but there's no good reason for it here.